uccmisl/goDASHbed/README.md

 sudo python3 ./goDashBed.py -b 10 --videoclients 3 --duration 40 --voipclients 1 --debug "off" --numruns 1 --tm "tcp" --terminalPrint "off" --server "ASGI"
 ```

-run godashbed on a 10Mbit link with 3 video clients for 40 seconds, with 1 VOIP client, with debug or terminal print outs, once for each trace in the 'traces' folder, using QUIC as the transport mode and the WSGI Caddy/Example Server(s)
+run godashbed on a 10Mbit link with 3 video clients for 40 seconds, with 1 VOIP client, with debug or terminal print outs, once for each trace in the 'traces' folder, using QUIC as the transport mode and the WSGI Caddy Server
 ```
 sudo python3 ./goDashBed.py -b 10 --videoclients 3 --duration 40 --voipclients 1 --debug "on" --numruns 1 --tm "quic" --terminalPrint "on" --server "WSGI"
 ```